perl-catalyst/z-Catalyst-Framework-Fund/CHARTER.md

 10.5 Fund contributions may be refunded to contributors who do not endorse using their contributions under the new Charter.

-10.6 At the discretion of the Board, contributions who's Contributor cannot be contacted after due diligence and public notice, shall be dispersed to TPF general funds, or retained in the Fund under the new Charter.
+10.6 At the discretion of the Board, contributions whose Contributor cannot be contacted after due diligence and public notice, shall be dispersed to TPF general funds, or retained in the Fund under the new Charter.